Day 1 – Arrive in Tokyo.

 We transfer to Gallery Nichinichi, regarded as one of the finest galleries for contemporary applied and decorative art in Japan.
 Nichinichi, nestled in a century-old Japanese house, is the perfect blend of gallery, “artist’s residence,” and tea room.
 Toka Tea Room offers a captivating tea experience.
 The tea room brews tea using freshly drawn groundwater that springs from the grounds, and you experience an entirely new encounter with Japanese tea.
 We will try out a Hakuda Organic Tea Pairing Course where we taste tea and sweets.
 You will be guided to a whole new world of sencha, with hot or cold tea and brewing methods suited to the variety, manufacturing method, and place of origin.

-After this sublime excursion, we transfer to our hotel, and check in.
+We then transfer to our hotel, and check in.
 This evening, we dine together at the hotel.

 Overnight: Dhawa Yura Kyoto (B / Bento Box / Tea Tasting / D)